inspircd/docs/docs/4/breaking-changes.md

 - The regex_tre module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_regex_tre` to install it.

+- The ssl_mbedtls module has been moved to inspircd-contrib.
+In order to upgrade either remove this module from your configuration or run `./modulemanager install m_ssl_mbedtls` to install it.

 - The userip module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install userip` to install it.

 ### Config